Princess Marie Eleonore of Albania

-Princess Marie Eleonore of Albania, Princess of Wied (Marie Eleonore Elisabeth Cecilie Mathilde Lucie Prinzessin von Wied; 19 February 190929 September 1956) was the only daughter of William, Prince of Albania and his wife Princess Sophie of Schönburg-Waldenburg.
+Princess Marie Eleonore of Albania, Princess of Wied (Marie Eleonore Elisabeth Cecilie Mathilde Lucie Prinzessin von Wied; 19 February 1909 – 29 September 1956) was the only daughter of William, Prince of Albania and Princess Sophie of Schönburg-Waldenburg.

 She held the title of Princess of Albania.
 She was also styled Donika, in homage to Donika Kastrioti.

 Family and early life

-Princess Marie Eleonore of Wied was born on 19 February 1909 at Potsdam, Brandenburg, Prusia.

-She was the sister of Carol Victor, Hereditary Prince of Albania.
+Princess Marie Eleonore of Wied was born on 19 February 1909 at Potsdam, Brandenburg, Prussia, German Empire.
+She was elder sister of Carol Victor, Hereditary Prince of Albania.

 Marriage

 She married, firstly, Prince Alfred of Schönburg-Waldenburg (1905-1941), son of Prince Heinrich of Schönburg-Waldenburg and Princess Olga of Löwenstein-Wertheim-Freudenberg, on 16 November 1937 at Munich, Bavaria, Germany.

 She married, secondly, Ion Octavian Bunea (1899-1977), son of Aureliu Bunea, on 5 February 1949 at Bucharest, Romania.
+She became a Romanian citizen after this marriage.

+She was arrested by the Romanian communist authorities on 25 July, 1949.
 She died without issue at age 47, on 29 September 1956 at a communist internment camp, Miercurea Ciuc, Romania.